-Oral Comprehensive Examination (OCE):
+C. Oral Comprehensive Examination (OCE)

-Following successful completion of her/his written component, another meeting will be scheduled for the oral comprehensive examination.
-It is expected that this component will be administered within six weeks of passage of the written component.
-Candidates from the TQE option will be given an opportunity to elaborate on their weakest written responses.
+Following successful completion of the Written Comprehensive Examination, another meeting will be scheduled for the OCE.
+It is expected that this component will be administered within six weeks of passage of the Written Comprehensive Examination.
+Candidates will be given an opportunity to elaborate on their weakest written TQE responses or respond to RCE critiques, depending upon which Written Comprehensive Examination the student has chosen.
 Members of the student's committee will have lead responsibility for questioning the student but other clinical faculty members are free to join the meeting as examiners.
-Students from the RCE option will be questioned on their written project in a similar manner.
 Passage of the OCE will require a majority vote of committee members, who will have sole voting authority on OCE passage.
 An even number of examiners will trigger the recusal of the student's major professor.